administrative law, remedies, tribunals, rule of law

 Locate the Document

-Cristie Ford, "Remedies in Canadian Administrative Law: A Roadmap to a Parallel Legal Universe" in Colleen M Flood & Lorne Sossin, eds, Administrative Law in Context, 3d ed (Toronto: Emond, 2017) 43.
+Cristie Ford, "Remedies in Canadian Administrative Law: A Roadmap to a Parallel Legal Universe" in Colleen M Flood & Lorne Sossin, eds, Administrative Law in Context, 3d ed (Toronto: Emond, [forthcoming in 2017]) 43.